The South African Lipizzaners

 It was then that the idea was born to have a team of Lipizzaner Stallions give performances similar to those of The Spanish Riding School in Vienna.
 So the training of the stallions began.

-In 1960 Major George Iwanowski began developing his equestrian centre in Kyalami : he gradually built up a team of eight stallions, which travelled countrywide giving performances and in 1969 he built the first indoor hall in South Africa especially for their training, still our home today.
+In 1960 Major George Iwanowski began developing his equestrian centre in Kyalami : he gradually built up a team of eight stallions, which travelled countrywide giving performances and in 1969 he built the first indoor hall in South Africa especially for their training, the indoor remains to be an active part of Kyalami Equestrian Park.

 In 1971 Colonel Handler, then Chief of the Spanish Riding School, opened our first regular Sunday performance here.
 Major George Iwanowski was closely associated with the team from then onwards.